Makichimu/rebtelHomeWork/Readme.md

 - `Reporter`: Cypress uses the Mochawesome reporter to generate HTML and JSON reports.
 - `Report Directory`: Test results are stored in the cypress/reports folder.

-### Example Cypress Test
+### Test Suite Overview
 The tests are organized in cypress/tests/e2e/ and use the Page Object Model to structure the tests.

-bankManagerWorkflow.spec.js tests two workflows for manager:
+#### Bank Manager Workflow Tests (bankManagerWorkflow.spec.js)
+These tests are organized into separate describe blocks:

+#### Add New Customer

+- Navigates to the Banking Project homepage and logs in as a Bank Manager.
+- Uses a fixture (from customers.json) to add a new customer (only the first new customer is used, so if it needs we can pick any of them).
-- Add new customer: Adds a customer to the banking system, filling out the necessary details and verifying the customer in the system.
+- Verifies that the customer appears in the customer list.
-- Open new account: Opens accounts for existing customers, verifying that accounts are created for each test customer with each currency.

-customerWorkflow.spec.js tests two workflows for customer:
+#### Open New Account

+- Logs in as Bank Manager and selects an existing customer (using data from customers.json).
+- Iterates over currencies (from currencies.json) to open an account for the customer in each currency.
+- Validates that the account count for the customer increases as expected.

+#### Customer Workflow Tests (customerWorkflow.spec.js)
+These tests validate customer-specific scenarios:

+#### Login as Customer
-- Login as a Customer: Verifies that an existing customer can log in from the main page and confirms that the correct customer is logged in.
+- Navigates to the homepage, logs in as a customer, and verifies the correct customer is selected.

-- Make Transactions: Simulates customer transactions, including deposits.
-Verifies that the transactions are correctly processed for all customers and accounts, and ensures the changes are accurately reflected in localStorage.
+#### Transaction Validation
+Separeted into Deposit and Withdrow describe blocks
+- Performs deposit and withdrawal transactions on the customer account.
+- Checks that the updated balance is displayed, and that transaction details (including amounts and types) are correctly recorded in localStorage and visible in the transaction table.

 ## Adding New Tests